Laguna Ocean Foundation

 • User research, competitive analysis, personas, and iterative prototyping all grounded in real stakeholder input.

-• Through multiple design and agile development cycles, we created a responsive, modern site that clearly communicates the foundation’s mission and drives user action.
+• Through multiple design and agile development cycles, we created a responsive site that communicates the foundation’s mission.

-3. Lack of clarity in content and calls to action
+Displayed a lack of clarity in content and calls to action.

 Problem Statement: